-Organisations empowering Diversity and Inclusion through Mentoring
+Organisations Empowering Diversity and Inclusion Through Mentoring

 According to Irishjobs.ie “Sun Microsystems implemented a mentoring programme.
 Mentors were six times more likely to be promoted than those not in the programme.
 Mentees were five times more likely to achieve a promotion.
 Mentees were five times more likely to receive an increase in pay than those who did not participate.
 Mentors have had even greater success in this area.
 The retention rate for staff not involved in the programme was 49%.
 This contrasts with 69% for mentors and 72% for mentees.”